immutables/immutables.github.io/json.md

 #### Supported attribute types

 * Java primitives, Strings, Enums — work as built-in types
-* Nested documents - abstract value classes, also annotated with `@GenerateMarshaler`
+* Nested documents - abstract value classes that are also annotated with `@GenerateMarshaler`
 * Lists, Sets, Maps and Optional of the above types
   - Collections mapped to JSON arrays
-  - Maps mapped to JSON object (keys forced to strings)
+  - Maps mapped to JSON object (keys always converted to strings)
-  - Optional attributes - as simple fields
+  - Optional attributes - as regular fields

 But there are couple of ways to customize binding with support for additional custom types or just tweak output.

 ### Specify field name
-By default JSON field name is the same as an attribute name of abstract value class, however it is very easy to specify field name is marshaled representation.
+By default JSON field name is the same as an attribute name of abstract value class.
+However, it is very easy to specify field name as it should appear in JSON representation.
 Use `value` attribute of `org.immutables.annotation.GenerateMarshaled` annotation placed on attribute accessor.

 ```java